-(UNCTAD Special Update on Investor-State Dispute Settlement: Facts And Figures, IIA Issues Note No.3 (November 2017))
+(UNCTAD Investor-State Dispute Settlement: Review of Developments in 2017, IIA Issues Note No.2 (June 2018))

 (3) STATUS OF USE OF ARBITRATION PROCEDURES BY ENTERPRISES

 According to the summary prepared by ICSID, the industry sector using arbitration procedures most frequently is the oil/gas/mining industry at 26%, followed by the energy industry (electric power, etc.) at 17%, transport industry at 9%, construction industry at 7%, and finance industry at 7%.
 Development of energy sources requires an enormous amount of investment, and most of the resource-generating countries are developing countries and sometimes lack social and political stability, presumably resulting in the high demand for investment protection.
 Therefore, in addition to the provisions in EPAs/FTAs and BITs, in recent years the dispute settlement provisions of the "Energy Charter Treaty" (a multilateral international treaty) have been employed to protect investment in the energy sector.